Modern Slavery Statement 2024

-The purpose of this statement is to set out UMG’s policies in relation to slavery and human trafficking and to identify the actions that we have taken to prevent slavery and human trafficking from taking place in all elements of our business.
+This statement sets out UMG’s policies in relation to slavery and human trafficking and details the actions that we have taken to prevent slavery and human trafficking from taking place in all elements of our business.

-We confirm that we did not identify any specific instance of modern slavery in our operations or supply chains and no specific instance of modern slavery was reported to any of the above-mentioned companies for financial year ending 31 December 2022.
+We confirm that we did not identify any specific instance of modern slavery in our operations or supply chains and no specific instance or evidence of modern slavery was reported to any of the above-mentioned companies for financial year ending 31 December 2023.

 INTRODUCTION TO OUR BUSINESS